Loading...

 The minimum initial investment may be modified for certain financial intermediaries that submit trades on behalf of underlying investors.
 Payden Funds’ distributor may lower or waive the minimum initial investment for certain categories of investors at their discretion.

-For more information and to obtain a prospectus or summary prospectus, click on the respective link below the Fund name at the top of this page, or call 800 572-9336.
-Before investing, investors should carefully read and consider investment objectives, risks, charges, expenses, and other important information about the Fund, which is contained in these documents.
+For more information and to obtain a prospectus or summary prospectus, select this link or call 800 572-9336.
+Before investing, investors should consider investment objectives, risks, charges, expenses, and other important information, which is contained in these documents; read the prospectus carefully before investing.
 The Payden Funds are distributed through Payden & Rygel Distributors, member FINRA.

 Foreign Securities Risk: Investment in foreign securities entails certain risks from investing in domestic securities, including changes in exchange rates, political changes, differences in reporting standards, and, for emerging-market securities, higher volatility.

-502.8 B
+707.1 B

 DividendsK